Characterization of saturated graphs related to pairs of disjoint matchings: Introduction

+The simple case of $1$-ECS is completely solved as it admits a polynomial-time algorithm \cites{Edmonds:1965}.
+On the other hand, $2$-ECS is already $NP$-hard; in fact, the problem of determining whether $\lambda(G)$ is equal to the number of vertices of the graph is $NP$-complete even for cubic graphs.
+This follows immediately from Holyer's work \cite{Holyer} by the following argument.
+Holyer proves that determining whether a graph is $3$-edge colorable is $NP$-complete even for cubic graphs.
+Letting $G \defeq (V,E)$ be a cubic graph, any $3$-edge-coloring gives $3$ disjoint perfect matchings, in particular, $\lambda=|V|$.
+Conversely, if $\lambda=|V|$, then for any pair $(H,H')$ of disjoint matchings with $|H|+|H'|=\lambda$, $H$ and $H'$ are both perfect matchings, and the remaining edges $H''$ in $E$ form a third perfect matching, so $H$, $H'$, $H''$ is a 3-edge-coloring of $G$.
+Thus, a cubic graph is $3$-edge colorable if and only if $\lambda=|V|$.

-One motivation for studying the ratio $\frac{\mu(G)}{\nu(G)}$ is the problem of covering as many edges of $G$ as possible by $k$ disjoint matchings.
-When $k = 1$, it is clear that one just takes a maximum matching.
-We consider the problem with $k = 2$.
-The greedy algorithm would firstly take a maximum matching of the whole graph and then take a maximum matching of the remaining edges.
-However, this may not yield a cover with maximum number of edges $\lambda(G)$.
-The parameter $\frac{\mu(G)}{\nu(G)}$ measures the failure of the optimality of the greedy algorithm for $k = 2$.
+To give an intuitive idea why finding $\lambda(G)$ is hard, we illustrate how the greedy algorithm fails to find it.
+The algorithm would firstly take a maximum matching of the whole graph and then take a maximum matching of the remaining edges.
+However, this may not cover the maximum number of edges $\lambda(G)$: see \cref{fig:spanner} for an example where $\lambda(G) = 4+4 = 8$, while the greedy algorithm yields $5+2 = 7$.
+The ratio $\frac{\mu(G)}{\nu(G)}$ that we study in the present paper measures the failure of optimality of the greedy algorithm for $2$-ECS; in particular, this ratio is $\frac{4}{5}$ for the graph in \cref{fig:spanner}.

-In \cite{Mkrtchyan:2008qr}, V. Mkrtchyan, V. Musoyan, and A. Tserunyan proved that for any graph $ G $, and A. Tserunyan, in \cite{Tserunyan:2009qr}, characterized all graphs that achieve the ratio $ \frac{4}{5} $.
-Figure $\ref{fig:spanner}$ shows a picture of the \textit{spanner}, the unique minimal graph that achieves the ratio $ \frac{4}{5} $.
-More recently, in \cite{Tserunyan:2020qr}, it was shown that for any rational $m/n$ in between $4/5$ and $1$, one can construct a connected graph $G$ such that $\mu(G)=m$ and $\nu(G)=n$.
-This paper also proved that any graph $G$ with $\frac{\mu(G)}{\nu(G)}<1$ must contain one of a special family of graphs as a subgraph.
+In the positive direction for computing $\lambda(G)$, it is shown in \cite{Agrawal+} that finding $\lambda(G)$ is fixed-parameter tractable.